 For example, my 5 year old daughter had twelve pairs of shoes.
 She loved them all.
 She’s a shoe girl.
 Rather than make her choose between her sparkly red shoes or her sparkly silver shoes, I simply gave it a month.
 Her feet grew and the season changed.
-I donated most of them and saved just a couple for her little sister.
+I donated most of them, saving just a couple for her little sister.

 The biggest change we can make is how we accumulate in the next season.
 Changing the way we purchase going forward will have the greatest impact.

-I would rather put energy into negotiating the stuffed animals being held hostage or the twenty-seven headbands she has crammed in her drawer.
+I would rather put energy into negotiating over the twenty-seven headbands she has crammed in her drawer.